Records

 Row Polymorphism: Open and Closed Records

-A function may specify that it requires a record with two fields:
+A function may specify that it requires a record with two labels:

 We can call this function with the records { x = 1, y = 2 }